kaltura-vpaas/webcasting-integration/README.md

 </body>
 ```

+Depending on your application, you can either create the params dictionary for the launcher object with javascript code, or pass it from the backend of your application, which is how it's done in the [python sample](https://github.com/kaltura-vpaas/webcasting-app-python).

-And then the javascript code will activate the button and create a new Launcher object, then start the application with all of the parameters.
+We'll show it here in javascript.
+The params object is created using the data we've collected above, and then the click of the `launchProducerApp` button will create a new Launcher object and start the application with all of the parameters.

 ```javascript
 document.getElementById("launchProducerApp").onclick = launchKalturaWebcast;